 Understanding that women need more non-invasive options for LARCs, German drug company Bayer (the same company which came up with Mirena, one of the most popularly used copper IUDs in the world) released a new IUS product in conjunction with World Contraception Day (September 26).

 At 28mm wide, 30mm long and 3.8mm in diameter, the Jaydess is the smallest IUS device on the market now.
 It is said to release the lowest daily hormone dosage, at 13.5mg levonorgestrel.
 It is inserted into your uterus by your trusty gynae and works by releasing levongestrel, a hormone which has a similar effect to progesterone, to thicken cervical mucus and prevent egg and sperm from meeting.
 I’ve been told with certain authority that the cervical mucus acts like a barrier not unlike the Great Wall of China at preventing sperm from coming through.
-This stuff acts like a natural plug between your cervix and vagina.
+This stuff acts like a natural plug between your cervix and vagina, did not you know that progesterone side effects go away but some others do not right?

 In short, here are the pros of the Jaydess: